Click here to download the ENACT Brochure.

 ENACT project partners

-ENACT is implemented by a partnership of expert organisations, namely the Institute for Security Studies and INTERPOL, in affiliation with the Global Initiative against Transnational Organised Crime.
+The ENACT project is implemented by the Institute for Security Studies (ISS), in partnership with INTERPOL and the Global Initiative Against Transnational Organized Crime (GI-TOC).

 INTERPOL is the world’s largest international police organisation.
 With over 190 member states, INTERPOL’s primary mandate is to enable police to work together to make the world a safer place.
 With its unparalleled convening power, high-tech infrastructure and technical and operational support, INTERPOL helps national police services to meet the growing challenge of fighting crime in the 21st century.
 INTERPOL has a National Central Bureau in each of the African Union’s 55 member states, and facilitates coordinated, specialised actions against priority organised crimes in Africa.